Connie Matthews: Michael Tabor and Algeria

 Matthews eventually rose through the Panther ranks to become the personal secretary of party leader Huey Newton.
 Writer T.J.
 English claims in order to protect Matthews from being deported from the US, he ordered Black Panther member Michael Tabor to marry Connie.
 English further suggests that this plan backfired on Newton, who was in a sexual relationship with Matthews at the time, as the relationship between Tabor and Matthews blossomed from sham-marriage into genuine love.

 In 1969, Tabor and 12 other members of the Black Panthers were charged for allegedly plotting to kill police officers and to plant bombs in New York City commercial and public buildings, in what came to be known as the Panther 21 Trial.
 In February 1971, Tabor and fellow defendant Richard Moore failed to appear for trial and consequently forfeited $150,000 in bail.
 Newton was furiously and had Tabor and Moore declared "enemies of the people".
 Matthews was denounced as well, and accusing of fleeing the Party and taking valuable assets with her.
 Moore, Tabor and Matthews all resurfaced a month later in Algeria, where Black Panther Party leaders Eldridge and Kathleen Cleaver had previously fled to after Eldridge also escaped a trial.
-They joined a wider faction of Black Panthers who had all left the United States rather than faces trails, and who had all consolidated around the leadership of the Cleavers.
+They joined a wider faction of Black Panthers who had all left the United States rather than faces trials, and who had all consolidated around the leadership of the Cleavers.
 Other Panthers in this clique were Donald L. Cox and his wife Barbara Easley Cox, Pete O'Neal and his wife Charlotte Hill O'Neal and Sekou Odinga to name a few.

 In time, this faction, dubbed "The International Section of the Black Panther Party" by the Panthers, came to be considered to be in a feud with the main branch of the Black Panthers in America who remained under the leadership of Huey Newton and to a lesser degree, David Hilliard.
 Internal tensions between the groups were deliberately greatly intensified by the FBI, who unleashed the full force of their COINTELPRO project on them.

-The Algerian-based panthers all eventually went their separate ways and in 1972 Tabor and Matthews immigrated to Zambia.
+The Algerian-based panthers all eventually went their separate ways and in 1972 Tabor and Matthews emigrated to Zambia.
 Matthews eventually returned to her homeland of Jamaica, where she died of cancer in 1993.